toneflix/laravel-fileable/README.md

 This package uses [Intervention Imagecache](https://github.com/Intervention/imagecache) to generate responsive images for image files on demand, the `image_sizes` config option defines which responsive sizes to generate, you are not limited to use the defined sizes, take a look at [Intervention Imagecache Documentation](https://image.intervention.io/v2/usage/cache) for information about customizsing this feature.

+### Secure File Route

+The `secure_file_route` config option sets the route from which secure images should be loaded from.
+The route accepts one parameter, the `{file}` parameter.

+### Secure File Middleware

+The `secure_file_middleware` config option sets which middleware to apply when using the protected files collection.

 ### Symlinks

 The `symlinks` option maps where [Intervention Imagecache](https://github.com/Intervention/imagecache) should search for images in your app, this does not overide your current [Intervention Imagecache](https://github.com/Intervention/imagecache) configuration, it appends.